tayler-id/crypto-trading-assistant/memory-bank/progress.md

 ## 3. Current Status

-- Core functionality significantly enhanced, including improved resilience for AI API calls.
+- Core functionality significantly enhanced, including improved resilience and parsing for AI API calls.
 - Memory Bank updated to reflect these enhancements.
 - Project is ready for user configuration (API keys) and more detailed testing of the trading logic.